truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 1. Type <kbd>1</kbd> and then press <kbd>Enter</kbd> to open the **Network Interfaces** screen.

-   {{< trueimage src="/images/SCALE/22.12/CSMNetworkInterfacesHA.png" alt="Network Interfaces Screen" id="2: Network Interfaces Screen" >}} update image
+   {{< trueimage src="/images/SCALE/22.12/CSMNetworkInterfacesNoAliasIP.png" alt="Network Interfaces Screen" id="2: Network Interfaces Screen" >}}

 2. Use either <kbd>Tab</kbd> or the arrow keys to select the interface assigned as your primary network interface.
    If you have more than one interface installed and wired to your network, the primary interface is typically **eno1**.
    With the interface highlighted, press <kbd>Enter</kbd> to open the **Update Network Interface** screen.

-   {{< trueimage src="/images/SCALE/22.12/CSMNetworkInterfacesHA.png" alt="Select Primary Network Interface" id="3: Select Primary Network Interface" >}}
+   {{< trueimage src="/images/SCALE/22.12/CSMUpdateNetworkInterfacesHANoValues.png" alt="Select Primary Network Interface" id="3: Select Primary Network Interface" >}}

 3. Tab or arrow down to **ipv4_dhcp** and change it to **no**.

 4. Tab or arrow down to the **aliases** setting and enter the static IP address for controller 1.

-   {{< trueimage src="/images/SCALE/22.12/CSMUpdateNetworkInterfacesHANoValues.png" alt="Update Network Interface for HA" id="4: Update Network Interface for HA" >}}

    Tab or arrow down to **Save**, and then press <kbd>Enter</kbd>.
 A pending network changes notice displays with additional options.

 5. Type <kbd>a</kbd> to apply the change, then <kbd>p</kbd> to make it persist.